SujalPatil21/Java-Projects/Simple_Calculator/README.md

 ---

 ## How to Run
-1. Open the project in any Java IDE (IntelliJ, Eclipse, VS Code).
+1. Open the project in any Java IDE (IntelliJ , Eclipse , VS Code).
 2. Compile and run `Calculator.java`.
 3. Enter two numbers when prompted.
 4. The program will display the result of all arithmetic operations.